inadarei/spieler/README.md

 ## Motivation

-If you use vanilla [](express-validator), you will have to add code like the following to each and every route processing callback function:
+If you use vanilla [express-validator](https://github.com/ctavan/express-validator), you will have to add code like the following to each and every route processing callback function:

 ```Javascript